PDConSec/vsc-print/README.md

 Some things you can configure:

-- the colour scheme used for syntax colouring
+*   the colour scheme used for syntax colouring
-- whether or not you want line numbers
+*   whether or not you want line numbers
-- alternate browser for printing
+*   alternate browser for printing
-- line spacing (leave yourself more room for handwritten annotation of code)
+*   line spacing (leave yourself more room for handwritten annotation of code)

 ## Planned changes

+* The manual needs a rewrite,
+  - how to embed diagrams
+  - how to control the flow of text around embedded diagrams
+  - summary extracts of documentation so you don't have to hunt
-- Machine translation to support major languages.
+* Machine translation to support major languages.
-This has already been applied to the extension and its settings but high quality automated translation of documentation is proving more difficult.
+  This has already been applied to the extension and its settings, but high quality automated translation of documentation is proving more difficult.